 Where to Go

 All of Colombia is fair game during the month of November.
-However, if you've come here to escape the colder weather back home, then you might want to relegate your time in Bogotá exclusively for transfers and spend the bulk of your time in any of the other amazing cities and towns in the country.
+However, if you've come here to escape the colder weather back home, then you might want to relegate your time in Bogotá exclusively for transfers.
+That way, you can spend the bulk of your itinerary in any of the country's other amazing cities and towns, like the Pacific coast for humpback whales or the Caribbean for sunny beaches and water sports.

 Plan your trip to Colombia